a-u19/receipt-reader/README.md

 # receipt-reader
-An automated process to autofill tax return spreadsheets
+Provided with images of receipts, the program recognises the detail relevant to a tax return spreadsheet and populates it with the appropriate information.